mandrasch/ddev-craftcms-vite/README.md

 Especially `Could not connect to a docker provider.
 Please start or install a docker provider.` occurs from 1 time out of 5, could not figure out why exactly yet.
 Please always make sure you're using `"ghcr.io/devcontainers/features/docker-in-docker:2": {},`, not v1.

-Also `disk limit` errors occur from time to time as well.
+Also `Your docker install has only 2163760 available disk space, less than 5000000 warning level (94% used).
+Please increase disk image size. ` errors occur from time to time as well.

 ### Technical background: workaround for vite port